fedhere/PUI2017_fb55/Lab1_fb55/githubCreateRepoCmds.md

 ![Alt text](lab1_imgs/Lab1_branchMerge.png)

 This is the request to merge your two branches.
 Follow the instructions online.
-Things can get very complicated here with merges and conflicts.... if you are confused you are not alone!
+Things can get very complicated here with merges and conflicts.... if you are confused... you are not alone!

 ![Alt text](lab1_imgs/git.png)